KarMiles/physio-clinic/README.md

 ### Model: Poll

 - Part of poll app.
-- Represents questions with options for polls presented to custommers.
+- Represents questions with options for polls presented to customers.

 Relationships
 - Poll model has one-to-many relationship with User model: a user (who must be part of staff) can create many polls.